PetrLivingLife/hat/readme.rst

 For now this is very simple prototype to evolve.
 Idea is to have most/all (automated) testing needed in a project in one place.

-For any part of the application/system/multiple applications driver(s) can be written and then used in tests.
+Driver/s can be written for any part of the application/system/multiple applications and then used in tests.
+Most of the time via additional layer/s that will simplify the usage.

 You can see high level structure with example drivers at https://miro.com/app/board/o9J_lezi47Y=/